chenyibo11/Neuroscience-guided-EEGViT-for-Auditory-Attention-Decoding/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## 📖 Overview
+## 📖 Project Overview

-[This project addresses a critical challenge in Auditory Attention Decoding (AAD): effectively disentangling attended speech from raw Electroencephalogram (EEG) signals.
+This project addresses a critical challenge in **Auditory Attention Decoding (AAD)**: effectively disentangling attended speech from raw Electroencephalogram (EEG) signals.

 Conventional AAD models often fall short because they overlook fundamental neuroscience priors, such as:

-The brain's hierarchical processing of auditory stimuli.
+* The brain's **hierarchical processing** of auditory stimuli.

-The temporal asynchrony between acoustic inputs and the corresponding neural responses.
+* The **temporal asynchrony** between acoustic inputs and the corresponding neural responses.

-Interference from unattended speech that is also encoded in the EEG signal.
+* Interference from **unattended speech** that is also encoded in the EEG signal.

 This oversight leads to suboptimal decoding accuracy and models that are difficult to interpret.

-To overcome these limitations, we propose a neuroscience-inspired framework that explicitly integrates these priors into the model design.
+To overcome these limitations, we propose a **neuroscience-inspired framework** that explicitly integrates these priors into the model design.
 Our key contributions are:

-EEGViT: A novel architecture inspired by the Vision Transformer, designed to mimic the brain's hierarchical integration of auditory information by processing EEG in patches of varying temporal scales.
+1.  **EEGViT**: A novel architecture inspired by the Vision Transformer, designed to mimic the brain's hierarchical integration of auditory information by processing EEG in patches of varying temporal scales.

-Hierarchical Contrastive Learning (HCL): A fine-grained alignment strategy that matches EEG embeddings with their corresponding attended and unattended speech embeddings (extracted by WavLM).
+2.  **Hierarchical Contrastive Learning (HCL)**: A fine-grained alignment strategy that matches EEG embeddings with their corresponding attended and unattended speech embeddings (extracted by WavLM).

-Hierarchical Mutual Information Minimization (HMIM): An objective function designed to actively suppress and disentangle the components of the unattended speech from the EEG representations.
+3.  **Hierarchical Mutual Information Minimization (HMIM)**: An objective function designed to actively suppress and disentangle the components of the unattended speech from the EEG representations.

-We validated our framework on three public AAD datasets: KUL, DTU, and NJU.
-The results show that our approach substantially outperforms state-of-the-art methods, achieving higher accuracy while producing representations that are consistent with established neuroscience principles, thereby enhancing both performance and interpretability.]
+We validated our framework on three public AAD datasets: **KUL, DTU, and NJU**.
+The results show that our approach substantially outperforms state-of-the-art methods, achieving higher accuracy while producing representations that are consistent with established neuroscience principles, thereby enhancing both performance and interpretability.

 ---